National Institutes of Health (NIH) Salary LimitationSPA-11-008

 Please Note: Departments with individuals receiving compensation from the approved practice plans and having effort on any sponsored research account adhering to DHHS salary limitation guidelines must ensure all individuals meet the DHHS salary limitation guidelines utilizing this methodology.
 An illustration of the DHHS Salary Cap as applied to individuals with practice plan compensation is available on the Office of Research Administration Grants Finance and Operations webpage.

 Approved Practice Plans: Those practice plans approved by Indiana University to recover salary costs related to research conducted under the auspices of Indiana University.

 Institutional Base Salary: The annual salary received for a payroll appointment.
 At Indiana University this is defined as base pay applicable to an appointment.
 This includes, if appropriate, compensation from both Indiana University and an approved practice plan.

-Cost Share: Cost sharing is defined as the portion of the project or program costs that are not borne (paid for) by the funding agency.
+Cost Share: Cost share is defined as the portion of the project or program costs that are not borne (paid for) by the funding agency.

-University faculty, staff and students found to be in violation of this policy will have that portion of salary exceeding the stated salary limitation reallocated and recorded as cost share.
+University faculty, staff and students found to be in violation of this policy will have the unallowable portion of salary exceeding the stated salary limitation reallocated and recorded as cost share.
 Such failure to adhere to this policy may result in audit findings and further cost disallowances.

 - III-100 “A-21 Effort Reports”